dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0801.md

 Loading data from web storage, saving data to web storage, stringifying data, and parsing JSON strings are all synchronous tasks.

 Both the loadJSON and saveJSON functions are synchronous.
-So be careful—calling these functions too often with too much data can lead to performance issues.
+So be careful — calling these functions too often with too much data can lead to performance issues.
 It's typically a good idea to throttle or debounce these functions for the sake of performance.

 We could save the user's data that we received from our GitHub request.
 Then the next time that same user is requested, we could use the data saved to localStorage instead of sending another request to GitHub.
 We'll add the following code to the GitHubUser component: const [data, setData] = useState(loadJSON(ùser:${login}`)); useEffect(() => {